awalterschulze/blog/content/post/streaming-pair-programming-from-aws.md

 ## Why?

-  - **Why Streaming?** One of the advantages of living in a big city, like London, is not just that you don't have to own a car, but it makes it easier to find people, who are interested in learning the same thing you are and who are at a similar level in their learning experience on this topic.
+  - **Why Streaming?** One of the advantages of living in a big city, like London, is not just that you don't have to own a car, but it makes it easier to find people, who are interested in learning the same thing you are and who are at a similar level in their learning experience on the topic.
 People you can form a study group with.
 I remember that working in, Stellenbosch, South Africa, I had to drive an hour and a half, one way, to Scarborough, Cape Town to find a group of about ten people interested in functional programming.
 <center>
 <iframe src="https://www.google.com/maps/embed?pb=!1m28!1m12!1m3!1d1757916.0067339428!2d17.632468364941275!3d-34.08608619022217!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!4m13!3e0!4m5!1s0x1dcdb2f75188e2a5%3A0x7009aa00dee36be2!2sStellenbosch%2C%20South%20Africa!3m2!1d-33.9321045!2d18.860152!4m5!1s0x1dcc14ff23836223%3A0xc728558c5dcf53ac!2sZensa%20Lodge%2C%20534%20Egret%20St%2C%20Scarborough%2C%207975%2C%20South%20Africa!3m2!1d-34.199730699999996!2d18.375520599999998!5e1!3m2!1sen!2suk!4v1587292763786!5m2!1sen!2suk&zoom=20" width="600" height="450" frameborder="0" style="border:0;" allowfullscreen="" aria-hidden="false" tabindex="0"></iframe>
 </center>